M66B/FairEmail/docs/FAQ-it-rIT.md

 **General errors**

 <a name="authfailed"></a>
-L'errore *...
+The error *...
 Authentication failed ...* or *...
 AUTHENTICATE failed ...* likely means that your username or password was incorrect.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
 When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
 Some password managers are known to do this incorrectly too.
 The username might be case sensitive, so try lowercase characters only.
 The password is almost always case sensitive.
 Some providers require using an app password instead of the account password, so please check the documentation of the provider.
 Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
 Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

-The error *...
+L'errore *...
 Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
-Sei pregato di vedere [questo FAQ](#user-content-faq88) su come configurare un profilo di Yahoo.
+Please see [this FAQ](#user-content-faq88) about how to set up a Yahoo account.

 The message *... +OK ...* likely means that a POP3 port (usually port number 995) is being used for an IMAP account (usually port number 993).